RV Inverter Not Working After Battery Upgrade - Safety Fix

 Understanding Your Battery Configuration Safety

-First, let me put your mind at ease about the battery upgrade.
+If you're staring at a dead inverter after upgrading your RV batteries, wondering what went wrong, you're not alone.
 Four 6-volt batteries wired in series-parallel (two pairs of 6V batteries in series, then those pairs connected in parallel) still deliver 12 volts to your system - exactly what your inverter expects.
 This is actually a common and safe upgrade that many RV owners make for increased amp-hour capacity.

 What I've Seen Cause Dead Inverters